TYLearChen/CS_Grad_Admission/README.md

 ## Introduction

-  We noticed that most of the undergraduate students are struggling with graduate program admission.
-Therefore, this project tries to find the model that can predict the probability of getting an offer.
-Our users can input their information such as their GRE score or undergraduate GPA, and the probability of getting admission will be displayed.
+  Many undergraduate students are struggling with graduate program admission in their final year.
+With limited amount of time and resource, it is unlikely to hand in numorous application.
+Therefore, it is important for them to decide on what schools and programs they are going to apply for carefully, as their chooses could greatly impact their future.
+Currently, however, these undergrads rely heavily on the results from their senoirs to decide what to apply, and there is not yet a functional application for them to see what field, within all the information they provide the school they are applying to, does each school value more.
+Therefore, the focus of this project to find a model that can predict the probability of a individual of getting an offer from a particular school.
+This way, students would be able to re-consider their applications and make the best decision out of it.

+## Objective
+   This study hopes to develop a framework that help undergraduate students to get into their ideal graduate schools while saving their time and resources.
+In order to achieve this goal, the study consists of three key objectives.
+The first objective is regarding data analysis.
+With the two datasets available, data statistics, such as how the applicants data for each graduate school is distributed, is observed.
+Then, by deploying different machine learning models and evaluation their results, insights like the different category weighting are extracted and an estimation of Chance of Admit would be made.
+Lastly, we hope to provide a simple platform for users to input their information, such as their GRE score or undergraduate GPA, and display the probability of getting admitted, calculated by our models, to them.

+   Objectives:
+   1. Perform data analysis from existed application data
+   2. Deploy models to predict the Chance of Admit percentage
+   3. Provide a simple platform for student to use it

 ## Literature review
 - **[A Fresh Look At The Graduate Admissions Dataset](https://medium.com/analytics-vidhya/a-fresh-look-at-graduate-admissions-dataset-d39e4d20803e)**